-Debugging C Programs Softkey Interface has following functions to debug C programs.
-Including C source lines in memory mnemonicdisplay Including C source lines in trace listing Stepping C sources The following section describes such features.
-Displaying Memory with C Sources You can display memory in mnemonic format with C source lines.
-For example, to display memory in mnemonic format from address main with source lines, enter the following commands. display memory main mnemonic <return></return> set source on <return> You can display source lines highlighted with the following command.</return> set source on inverse_video on <return> To display only source lines, use the following command.</return> set source only <return></return> Specifying Address with Line Numbers You can specify addresses with line numbers of C source program.
-For example, to set a breakpoint to line 20 of "main.c" program, enter the following command. modify software_breakpoints set main.c: line 20 <return></return> Displaying Trace with C Sources You can include C source information in trace listing.
+Debugging C Programs

+Softkey Interface has following functions to debug C programs.

+- Including C source lines in memory mnemonic display

+- Including C source lines in trace listing

+- Stepping C sources

+The following section describes such features.

+Displaying Memory with C Sources

+You can display memory in mnemonic format with C source lines.
+For example, to display memory in mnemonic format from address main with source lines, enter the following commands.

+'''

+display memory main mnemonic <RETURN>

+set source on <RETURN>

+'''

+You can display source lines highlighted with the following command.

+set source on inverse_video on <RETURN> To display only source lines, use the following command.

+'''

+set source only <RETURN>

+'''

+Specifying Address with Line Numbers

+You can specify addresses with line numbers of C source program.
+For example, to set a breakpoint to line 20 of "main.c" program, enter the following command.

+'''

+modify software_breakpoints set main.c: line

+20 <RETURN>

+'''

+Displaying Trace with C Sources

+You can include C source information in trace listing.
 You can use the same command as the case of memory display.
-For example, to display trace listing with source lines highlighted, enter the following command. display trace <return></return> set source on inverse_video on <return></return> step 5 source <RETURN>
+For example, to display trace listing with source lines highlighted, enter the following command.

+'''

+display trace <RETURN>

+set source on inverse_video on <RETURN>

+'''

+Stepping C Sources

-Stepping C SourcesYou can direct the emulator to execute a line or a number of lines at a time.
-For example, to step one line from address main, enter the following command.step source from main <RETURN> To step 1 line from the current line, enter the following command.step source <RETURN>
+You can direct the emulator to execute a line or a number of lines at a time.
+For example, to step one line from address main, enter the following command.

+step source from main <RETURN>

+To step 1 line from the current line, enter the following command.

+step source <RETURN>